 Naturally your copy should give the reader a better, deeper sense of what it is that is on offer.
-Ensure that you’re covering the benefits, the challenge, issue or pain your solution alleviates and how it works.

 Depending on the type of landing page, your call-to-action (CTA) may be embedded within the form or it may be a stand-alone item to drive another action.
 Either way, testing your CTA is vitally important, as it is the critical component of the conversion path.
-Everything you have optimised up until now will be useless if your CTA fails.

 In order to collect your new leads' or customer's details from your landing page, you're going to need to include a form.
 A form can generally create some anxiety for your visitors so it's imperative to do what you can to reduce the friction to convert.

 This is by no means an exhaustive list as the options for A/B testing are limitless.
 The important takeaway here is that without implementing A/B testing you will not know what impacts your conversion rate - either positively or negatively.
-If you're looking to improve your conversion rate, A/B testing is a must!
+If you're looking to improve your conversion rate, A/B testing (and Growth-Driven Design) is a must!

 Have you tested any of the above aspects?
 Share your results in the comments below and let us know.